skgabriel/paracomet/README.md

 #### Distant Supervision (COMeT)

-1. Download pretrained models from [link] https://drive.google.com/open?id=1FccEsYPUHnjzmX-Y5vjCBeyRt1pLo8FB
+1. Follow the instructions at [link] (https://github.com/allenai/comet-public) to install the COMeT demo package
 2.
 3.